 Background & Information

-LESO Program Overview: The National defense Authorization Act authorizes the Secretary of Defense to transfer excess Department of Defense (DoD) personal property to Federal, state and local Law Enforcement Agencies (LEA) with special emphasis given to counter drug and counter terrorism.
+LESO Program Overview: The National defense Authorization Act authorizes the Secretary of Defense to transfer excess Department of Defense (DoD) personal property to Federal, state and local Law Enforcement Agencies (LEA) with special emphasis given to counter terrorism.
 The LESO Program allows LEAs to receive DoD excess property.
 If you qualify and choose to participate, your organization will become one of over 13,000 local LEAs who have taken advantage of this unique program.

 Screening (Requesting Property)